The idea of old Hawaii poses a ton of allure for, well, a ton of travelers—vacationers who want a tropical experience

 But where to learn about “old Hawaii” often leaves visitors stumped—particularly if they’re intent on savoring an experience beyond the walls of a museum.

 Enter Polynesian Cultural Center, a 42-acre goldmine of culture, history, and riveting experiences.
 Here are 10 things that ought to get you excited about this beloved Oahu landmark. reservations are recommended.

-1. As in, the Polynesian Cultural Center is frequently rated the #1 visitor attraction in all of Hawaii (with the most recent nod arriving from USA Today).
+1. As in, the Polynesian Cultural Center is frequently rated as the #1 visitor attraction in all of Hawaii (with the most recent nod arriving from USA Today).
 It’s no wonder: All those acres on Oahu’s North Shore are dedicated to the sole purpose of educating the public about Pacific Island nations—and allowing them to have a whole lot of fun while doing so.
 Further, Polynesian Cultural Center began with a purpose and continues to have one today: The “living museum”—or PCC, as some call it—was founded in 1963 by The Church of Jesus Christ of Latter-day Saints.
 After establishing Brigham Young University nearby, the church realized that many native Polynesians could not afford to attend.
-With that in mind, they created PCC “as a means for students to showcase their heritages and their cultures and receive a wage so they could, in turn, pay for their schooling,” says President of the PCC, Alfred Grace.
+With that in mind, they created PCC “as a means for students to showcase their heritage and their cultures and receive a wage so they could, in turn, pay for their schooling,” says the President of the PCC, Alfred Grace.
 As such, the Polynesian Cultural Center is something of a work-study program, with 900 part-time employees presently studying at BYU.